Table of Contents

 Quick Answers

-- What is a Belgium Type D visa? – A national long-stay visa required for stays exceeding 90 days for purposes such as employment, study, retirement, research, or family reunification.
+- What is a Belgium Type D visa? โ A national long-stay visa required for stays exceeding 90 days for purposes such as employment, study, retirement, research, or family reunification.

-- Do U.S. documents need apostilles for Belgium? – Yes.
+- Do U.S. documents need apostilles for Belgium? โ Yes.
 Belgium is a Hague Convention member and requires properly apostilled U.S. public documents for long-stay visa and residency applications.
 See our state vs federal apostille guide for details.

-- How long does apostille processing take? – State-level apostilles typically process in 3–10 business days.
-Federal apostilles for FBI background checks take 3–7 business days through the U.S. Department of State.
+- How long does apostille processing take? โ State-level apostilles typically process in 3โ10 business days.
+Federal apostilles for FBI background checks take 3โ7 business days through the U.S. Department of State.
 Learn more on our apostille processing timeline page.

 Frequently Asked Questions

-Do U.S. documents need an apostille for Belgium?
+Do U.S. documents need apostilles for Belgium?

 Yes.
-Belgium is a member of the Hague Apostille Convention and generally requires apostilled U.S. documents for long-stay visa and residency applications.
+Belgium generally requires apostilled U.S. public documents submitted in support of long-stay visa and residency applications.

-Do FBI background checks require a federal apostille?
+Do FBI background checks require federal apostilles?

 Yes.
-FBI Identity History Summary reports are federal documents and require federal apostille processing through the U.S. Department of State.
+FBI Identity History Summary reports are federal documents and require apostille processing through the U.S. Department of State.

-Does Belgium require document translations?
+Do Belgium visa applications require translations?

-Can Belgium reject improperly apostilled documents?
+Can improperly apostilled documents cause delays?